 Cripley Reclamation 2008

-The project was delayed by investigations which required contact with Natural England in managing the work with reference to the badger population.
-We also consulted the local badger group.
+2010 Application to OCC/National Lottery for Grant aid for Reclamation Project Disused ground (2009-2011) This project was delayed until 2010 by investigations which required contact with Natural England in managing the work with reference to the badger population.
+We had consulted the local badger group.
 We were cleared to do the work and advised that Oxford City Council would only need to make an application for a license to work if cause arose during work.

 Shaun Gibson and James Dixon (horticultural manager) visited in April 2010 to advise re tree management.
-Shaun Gibson (tree officer) to organise tree marking asap and work will begin during July 2010.
+Shaun Gibson (tree officer) organised the tree marking and work will began July 2010.
 The area was strimmed first to provide access channels and then tree work started.
 The boundary willows were left until a later date.

-In July we made a Lottery Application for funding to move the fence and complete hard landscaping or paths/association shed.
-In Sptemeber we were awarded National Lottery funding for moving fence and Oxford University offered to complete with Badger fencing as they are now developing Castel Mill and have closed and moved a sett.
-Provision will be made for acess in accordance with Natural England advice.
+In July we made a Lottery Application for funding to move the fence and complete hard landscaping or paths and an association shed on The south Field.
+In September we were awarded National Lottery funding for moving fence and Oxford University offered to complete with Badger fencing.
+They are building phase 2 Castle Mill and they have closed and moved a sett.
+Provision will be made for access in accordance with Natural England advice.
 We removed the rubbish, and laid the path and In October the trees were pollarded to let in light.
 The fence was moved and badger proofed with Oxford University funding in November.
-The South Field was opened on November 27th.
+The South Field was opened on November 27th 2011.
 Almost all the plots were gone by the end of December.

 2014 We applied for a National Lottery Awards for All grant to part fund a shredder, a new water butt on the South Field and Ground Cover.
 We were awarded 2,958.